 There is a healthy supply of job opportunities for registered behavior technicians.
 The career can also serve as a stepping stone or trial for people considering a degree in applied behavior analysis or another field of applied psychology.

 Related resource: 40 Best Applied Behavior Analysis Graduate Certificate Online Programs

-In many clinical environments, technicians handle most of the direct social interactions with clients and conduct various therapies as directed by a behavior analyst.
-Technicians deal with patients of all backgrounds and ages, as well as their close family members, so strong social skills and ability to communicate are a daily necessity.
+In many clinical environments, technicians handle most of the direct social interactions with clients and conduct various therapies as directed by a Board Certified Behavior Analyst (BCBA).
+Technicians deal with patients of all backgrounds and ages, as well as their close family members.
+RBTs must have strong social skills and ability to communicate.
 While they don’t design or prescribe any kind of treatment plan, experienced RBTs are often responsible for executing therapies and other techniques independently.
-This means they are expected to eventually learn and understand the various practices used in their clinic as they gain experience.
+They are expected to learn and understand the various practices used in their clinic.

 Professional Restrictions and Supervision

 Even though behavior technicians enjoy a degree of autonomy in their daily responsibilities, they do work under strict professional restrictions.
 Only certified behavior analysts are qualified to:

 - diagnose conditions